Nepal's official currency is the Nepalese Rupee or NRP & Rs.

 Since 2015 ATMs in Kathmandu's Thamel area and Pokhara's Lakeside are generally found in groups within one dedicated area called an "ATM Lounge".
 These usually consist of 4-5 ATM machines from different banks in one room.
 A map with these ATM lounges can be found in my Nepal guidebook.

 Do be aware of electrical power failures when using ATMs.

-Travellers cheques are still rarely accepted in Nepal anymore.
+Travellers cheques are still but rarely accepted in Nepal.
 The only possibility is to cash your cheques in any of the main (Foreign Exchange) FOREX offices in Kathmandu's Thamel area.
 Be sure to ask if they are taking commission when cashing them in.
 And be sure to bring your passport and other necessary identity documents when cashing them in.
 All in all, it's not worth getting travellers cheques for Nepal anymore.